txpipe/oura/book/src/sources/n2n.md

 This section provides options to tweak the behaviour of how raw chain data is mapped into _Oura_ events.

+- `include_block_end_events`: instructs the mapper to include an event for when the mapper finishes crawling a block record.
 - `include_transaction_details`: instructs the mapper to include all details in the transaction event payload (inputs, outputs, metadata, mint, etc)
+- `include_transaction_end_events`: instructs the mapper to include an event for when the mapper finishes crawling a transaction record.
+- `include_block_cbor`: instructs the mapper to include the hex of the cbor in the block record.

 ## Examples